 It would take several more years to get things together when it comes to gaining control over my diabetes along that road I’d get thrown a few curve balls involving my health and having to deal.
 In 2008 Norman came into my life in the middle of me being unemployed and running a business on Second Life to try and earn a little extra to help with the bills.

 After meeting Norman things took a turn and I was forced to have a hysterectomy and some more issues with my diabetes came further into my life.
 After that hurdle was handed to me I started to relook at what I was eating and trying to figure out what was going on, you see at the time I was a vegetarian in the process of becoming a strict vegetarian (vegan) mostly because I was having issues with dairy and by cutting it out my glucose numbers dropped closer to range but even removing that couldn’t get it down to where my Endro was wishing them to me.

-In 2013 I started to work on eliminating gluten from my meal plan which as many well know is easer said then dun at times but slowly I did manage to reduce it and by the start of 2014 my A1C was showing the improvement that my endo had been looking for – finally I did cut it out and within 6 months my a1c went from 9.8 to 7.
-My endo was shocked that what he though to be insulin resistance really was my body having issues with gluten thus causing glucose control issues that mimicked insulin resistance.
-That’s when he said its very likely that I am either Celiac or have a Gluten Intolerance issue, but he’s banking on Celiac do to how it was effecting me.
+In 2013 I started to work on eliminating gluten from my meal plan which as many well know is easier said then dun at times but slowly I did manage to reduce it and by the start of 2014 my A1C was showing the improvement that my endo had been looking for – finally, I did cut it out and within 6 months my a1c went from 9.8 to 7.
+My endo was shocked that what he thought to be insulin resistance really was my body having issues with gluten thus causing glucose control issues that mimicked insulin resistance.
+That’s when he said it is very likely that I am either Celiac or have a Gluten Intolerance issue, but he’s banking on Celiac do to how it was affecting me.

 When it comes to Insulin I’m currently on…

-*Sliding Scale at any other point in the day to keep levels in range with a base range of 5 to 7 outside of meal time.
+* 1:1 At any other point in the day to keep levels in range with a base range of 5 to 7 outside of mealtime.